feyzasource/sleep-health-analysis/README.md

 4. **Insights:**
    - Identifying key factors affecting sleep quality.
    - Highlighting outliers and interesting observations.
+Tabii ki, veri yükleme kısmını çıkararak İngilizce olarak yeniden yazdım:

+---

+## Sleep Health and Lifestyle Dataset Analysis
+### **Project Workflow and Challenges**

+This project explores the Sleep Health and Lifestyle Dataset from Kaggle to understand the relationships between sleep quality, lifestyle factors, and health metrics.
+Below is a detailed overview of the workflow, challenges encountered, and insights gained during the analysis:

+---

+### **1. Exploratory Data Analysis (EDA)**
+- **Steps:**
+  - We analyzed numerical variables such as Sleep Duration, Stress Level, and Physical Activity by plotting their distributions.
+  - For categorical variables like Gender and Sleep Disorder, we created bar charts to visualize the data distribution.
+  - We examined correlations between variables using a correlation matrix.
+Notably, we observed a significant relationship between Sleep Duration and Physical Activity.

+- **Challenges:**
+  - Working with synthetic data posed challenges as it was more regular and structured than real-world data.
+This made the correlations appear stronger than they might be with real data.
+  - Expected relationships between certain variables, such as Stress Level and Sleep Quality, were weaker than anticipated due to the nature of the dataset.

+---

+### **2. PCA (Principal Component Analysis)**
+- **What is PCA?**
+  PCA is a technique used to reduce the dimensionality of data by transforming multiple correlated variables into a smaller set of uncorrelated components (principal components).

+- **Steps:**
+  - We applied PCA to the variables Sleep Duration, Physical Activity, and Stress Level.
+  - The first two principal components (PC1 and PC2) were selected, as they captured most of the variance in the data.
+  - These components simplified the data, making it easier to visualize and analyze.

+- **Challenges:**
+  - Interpreting PC1 and PC2 was non-trivial, as the components are abstract and represent combinations of the original variables.
+  - PCA performed well with the synthetic data, but the results might be less clear when applied to messy real-world datasets.

+---

+### **3. Splitting the Data**
+- **Why split the data?**
+  Splitting the data into training and testing sets allows us to train models on one portion of the data and evaluate their performance on unseen data.
+This ensures the results are generalizable.

+- **Steps:**
+  - We split both the original dataset and the PCA-transformed dataset into 80% training and 20% testing subsets.
+  - This allowed us to compare the performance of models built on the original data versus PCA-transformed data.

+---

+### **4. Logistic Regression Models**
+- **Steps:**
+  - A logistic regression model was created using the original dataset to predict BMI Category based on Sleep Duration, Physical Activity Level, and Stress Level.
+  - A second logistic regression model was built using the PCA-transformed data, utilizing PC1 and PC2 as predictors.

+- **Challenges:**
+  - The logistic regression model with the PCA-transformed data was simpler but less interpretable, as PC1 and PC2 do not have direct real-world meanings.
+  - Comparing the models' performances required careful metric calculations and visualizations.

+---

+### **5. Confusion Matrices**
+- **What is a Confusion Matrix?**
+  - A confusion matrix is a table that shows the number of correct and incorrect predictions made by a model.
+  - It includes metrics such as True Positives, False Positives, True Negatives, and False Negatives.

+- **Steps:**
+  - We generated confusion matrices for both the original and PCA-transformed datasets to evaluate model performance.
+  - These matrices helped us understand where each model excelled or struggled.

+---

+### **6. Performance Metrics**
+- **Metrics Used:**
+  - **Accuracy:** The proportion of correct predictions.
+  - **Precision:** The proportion of predicted positives that are actual positives.
+  - **Recall (Sensitivity):** The proportion of actual positives that are correctly predicted.
+  - **F1-Score:** A harmonic mean of Precision and Recall.

+- **Comparison:**
+  - The original dataset generally achieved higher accuracy, but the PCA-transformed data model was faster and still delivered reasonable performance.
+  - The performance difference between the two models highlighted the trade-off between simplicity and interpretability.

+---

+### **7. Insights and Observations**
+- **Key Findings:**
+  - Physical Activity Level and Stress Level were the most significant factors influencing Sleep Quality.
+  - There was no direct relationship between BMI Category and Sleep Duration, but shorter sleep durations were associated with poorer Sleep Quality.
+  - PCA simplified the dataset effectively and allowed us to visualize complex relationships.

+- **Challenges with Synthetic Data:**
+  - Synthetic data's structured nature sometimes exaggerated relationships, which may not hold in real-world datasets.
+  - Despite these challenges, the analysis provided valuable insights into the dataset.

+- **How Successful Was R for Sleep Health Analysis?**
+  - R proved to be an excellent tool for data manipulation, visualization, and modeling.
+  - Tools like **ggplot2** and **dplyr** streamlined the workflow, making it easier to generate insights and communicate results.
+  - Overall, the analysis met its objectives, offering clear findings about the relationships in the dataset.

+---

+### **Conclusion**
+This project demonstrated how PCA and logistic regression could be used to analyze the relationships between sleep health and lifestyle factors.
+While synthetic data posed unique challenges, R's capabilities allowed us to overcome these and achieve meaningful results.

 ## How to Run the Analysis
 1. Clone the repository: